Flag desecration: Finland

 According to the law on the Finnish flag, it is illegal to desecrate the flag, treat it in disrespecting manner, or remove it from a public place without permission.

 France

-According to French law, a person outraging the French national anthem or the French flag during an event organized or regulated by public authorities is liable to a fine of €7,500, and six months' imprisonment if performed in a gathering.
+According to French law, a person outraging the French national anthem or the French flag during an event organized or regulated by public authorities is liable to a fine of up to €7,500 and a punishment of up to six months of imprisonment if performing in a gathering.
 The law targets "outrageous behaviour" during public ceremonies and major sports events.